Caro United Methodist Women

 Special Mission Recognition Award Pins is our way to honor special persons who have distinguished themselves in advancing the mission work of United Methodist Women.

 The Caro United Methodist Women are also members of smaller groups called Circles.
-Currently there are two, Trinity Circle and Hope Circle.
-Trinity Circle meets the second Wednesday of the month, at 2:00 p.m. in the church parlor.
-The Hope Circle meets the second Wednesday of the month at 7:00 p.m.
+Currently there is one, the Hope Circle, which meets the second Wednesday of the month at 7:00 p.m.
 (January thru April) and at member’s homes (May thru December).

 The Caro United Methodist Women have pledged $3,600.00 to the Saginaw Bay District of the United Methodist Church for mission work.